WilsonGregory/ginjax/README.md

 ## Installation

-- Install using pip: `pip install ginet`.
+- Install using pip: `pip install ginjax`.
 - Alternatively, you can install this repo as an editable install using pip.
   - Clone the repository `git clone https://github.com/WilsonGregory/GeometricConvolutions.git`
   - Navigate to the GeometricConvolutions directory `cd GeometricConvolutions`